amanzi/amanzi/doc/input_spec/AmanziNativeSpecV5.rst

   centroid.
 Default is `"false`".

 * `"submodel`" [string] indicates different models for the seepage face boundary condition.
-  It can take values `"PFloTran`", `"FACT`", and `"Amanzi`".
+  It can take values `"PFloTran`" and `"FACT`".
 The first option leads to a discontinuous change of the boundary condition type from the infiltration to pressure.
   The second option is described in the document on mathematical models.
 It employs a smooth transition from the infiltration to mixed boundary condition.
-The third option combines the above two.
-Is uses a smooth transition from the infiltration to pressure boundary condition.
-  Default value is `"Amanzi`".
+Default is `"PFloTran`".

 .. code-block:: xml